DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/15wordpresscringe.md

 needs made WordPress survive as the leading publishing software on the internet, with more than 43 percent of all websites built under its wings.
-So, why oh why, do users *cringe* so hard at the software that updates itself recursively along with their digital wishes?
+So, why oh why, do users *cringe* so hard at the software that updates itself recursively alongside their digital wishes?
 To answer this question, I’d like to explore the technical, stylistic, and personal perspectives of Wordpress’ cringe.